oneTRANSPORT/android-one-transport-sdk/extras/documentation/adding_sdk_to_your_app.md

         compile 'com.squareup.retrofit2:converter-gson:2.0.1'
         compile 'com.squareup.okhttp3:logging-interceptor:3.2.0'

-**Note:** the order of dependencies is important as resources from the local authority libraries need to override those in Common and Dougal.
+**Note**: the order of dependencies is important as resources from the local authority libraries need to override those in Common and Dougal.

 ## Set up string resources